benwzj/benwzj.github.io/_posts/2025-05-21-linear-regression.md

 ---
 layout: post
 title: Linear Regression
-date: 2025-05-06
+date: 2025-05-21
 categories: AI
 tags: AI ML
+toc:
+  - name: What is Linear Regression
+  - name: Loss
+  - name: Gradient descent
+  - name: Hyperparameters
+  - name: Generate a correlation matrix
+  - name: Visualize relationships in dataset
+  - name: References
 ---

 ## What is Linear Regression

-Training data to form a model, simply say, it is to find the bias and weights among the data. linear regression is one of the methods that find the relationship between features and a label to get the bias and weights.
+Training data to form a model, simply say, it is to find the bias and weights among the data. linear regression is one of the **methods** that find the relationship between features and a label to get the bias and weights.

 {% include figure.html path="assets/img/car-data-points-with-model.png" class="img-fluid rounded z-depth-1" width="80%" %}